 Preparing the next generation to address the impacts of climate change

-Colorado’s natural resources, economy and way of life are under enormous pressure.
-As climate change accelerates, it brings irreversible threats to our future.
-Communities across Colorado are already feeling the acute pain points.
-Lyra believes that Colorado youth are key partners in building economic and environmental sustainability.
-They are already impassioned about climate change — more so than any generation before them.
-Yet, our education system has yet to catch up with their commitment.
+Colorado’s natural resources, economy and way of life are under threat from climate change.
+Communities across Colorado are already feeling acute pain brought on by accelerating climate crises.
+Lyra believes that Colorado youth are critical but under-utilized partners in building economic and environmental sustainability and that our education system needs to catch up and capitalize on youth’s potential to transform our future.

-Lead Lyra’s team to develop a strategic vision for the work ahead so they maximize their impact across the state.
-Codify the approach and lessons learned to-date and guide the team to develop new insights for their work ahead.
-Ultimately, design and facilitate a convening with key partners to gather feedback on the new strategic vision.
+In 2021, we led Lyra’s team to develop a strategic vision for the work ahead so they maximize their impact across the state.
+We codified the approach and lessons learned and guided the team to develop new insights for their future work.
+Ultimately, we designed and facilitated a convening with key partners to gather feedback on the new strategic vision.
+In 2023, we re-engaged with Lyra to take stock of the progress they had made over the last two years and to set new priorities to guide the organization in its work over the next three to five years

 Ask hard questions.

-We designed a strategic planning process entailing three “sprints” whereby the team tackled its most vexing questions.
+We designed strategic planning processes entailing three “sprints” whereby the team tackles its most vexing questions.
 Our goal was never to settle for easy answers and always get to the root of a given challenge.

 Develop a strong and collectively held vision.

-The team emerged with a strategic vision including a summary of the effort’s origin story, a refreshed mission and vision, and strategic priorities and metrics for the next three years.
+We guided the team to build a strategic vision that summarizes Climatarium’s origin story, a refreshed mission and vision, and strategic priorities and metrics for the next three years.

 Listen and learn.